hsuanlee213/applied-ai-music-recommender/README.md

 2. The system validates the input using guardrails.
 3. The retriever searches the local song catalog and ranks candidate songs.
 4. The RAG context builder formats the retrieved songs into a structured prompt.
-5. The LLM generates personalized recommendations and explanations.
+5. The AI-style recommendation generator creates personalized recommendations and explanations.
 6. The app displays the final recommendations to the user.
 7. Logging and testing components track system behavior and check reliability.
+8. The command-line app continues accepting new requests until the user types `q`, `quit`, or `exit`.

 This makes the system more flexible than the original version because it can explain recommendations in a more natural and personalized way while still staying grounded in the available song dataset.